Accessing SQL Server from Oracle with Database Gateway for ODBC (DG4ODBC)

 After creating the database link, try passing in an SQL statement:

-select * from dual@hslink;
+select * from mytable@hslink;

 When passing in SQL to the newly created instance, the syntax is always: